sthamamta/sthamamta/README.md

 # Mamata Shrestha
 I am currently pursuing my Master's in Computer Science Degree at the University of Arkansas.
 My current research is focused on medical image analysis and super-resolution.
-I have some industry experience working as a backend developer.
+I also have some industry experience as a backend developer.

 <p align="center">
 	<a href="https://github.com/sthamamta">